Many people dream of starting a business and working from home.

 And by giving it a shot, I don’t mean a simple “Oh, let me sign up for Upwork and see where this goes.”

-No, I decided to put my all into it.
+No, I decided to give it everything.
 I was motivated to get out of near poverty level income and start living the lifestyle I’d always wanted to.

 12 months later, I’ve made $80k as a freelancer.